-Over the Thanksgiving weekend, I tackled the next trail on my winter hike wishlist.
+Over the Thanksgiving weekend, we explored the next trail on my winter hike wishlist.

 Location: Poway, CA

 I packed plenty of water for both of us as I knew there would be no shade on this hike.
 When I arrived at Lake Poway Park just a little before 7:30 a.m., there were plenty of parking spaces but cars were constantly coming in.
 After using the restroom, I followed the crowd to the trailhead hoping this would be a better experience than my previous hike in Whittier.

 The trailhead was located next to the Lake Poway concession which wasn’t open yet.

 Lake Poway Trail is family-friendly and it goes around the lake.
 Portable restrooms and trash cans were available in multiple locations.

 However, once you take the Mt Woodson trail towards the Potato Chip rock, you will be just surrounded by nature.

 Even though the temperature was in the low 40s that morning, bright sunshine kept me comfortable.
 It was a beautiful clear day.

 For the most part, the hikers and trail runners were friendly and considerate for others but we did run into a couple of hikers playing music loudly on their phones here too.
 At one point, we were followed by these two girls chatting up loudly about the date one of them had the night before in detail.
 TMI!
 Oh gosh, I really didn’t need to know that! 😳 From what I can tell, the friend wasn’t comfortable with the details either. 🙂

 Luckily, we were able to either pass them or let them pass us and didn’t have to run into them again.
 That is a good thing about hiking a trail rated moderate to difficult.
 Everyone has their own pace and fortunately our pace was faster than theirs.
 We weren’t always surrounded by other hikers either.
 I was able to enjoy the scenery in silence.